pwbernha/GLMS_Detection_Limits_2015/README.md

-This code is associated with the Bernhardt, Wang, and Zhang 2015 paper "Statistical methods for generalized linear models with covariates subject to detection limits" appearing in Statistics for Biosciences.
+These materials are associated with the Bernhardt, Wang, and Zhang 2015 paper "Statistical methods for generalized linear models with covariates subject to detection limits" appearing in Statistics for Biosciences.